-The National Electrical Code (NEC) includes many specific requirements for outdoor circuits and equipment.
-The primary safety concerns outdoors are moisture and corrosion, physical damage and issues related to underground burial.
-With most residential outdoor wiring projects, the relevant code requirements pertain to installing outdoor receptacles and fixtures and running wiring above and below ground.
+The National Electrical Code (NEC) includes many specific requirements for installation of outdoor circuits and equipment.
+With outdoor wiring, the primary safety concerns involve shielding against moisture and corrosion, preventing physical damage, and managing issues related to underground burial.
+With most residential outdoor wiring projects, the relevant code requirements pertain to installing outdoor receptacles and lighting fixtures, and to running wiring above and below ground.
 Where the official code requirements call for "listed" equipment, this means that the products used must be authorized for the application by an approved testing agency, such as UL (formerly Underwriters Laboratories).

 - Receptacles in wet locations (exposed to weather) must be weather-resistant and have a weatherproof "in-use" cover.
-This cover provides weather protection even when cords are plugged into the receptacle.
+This cover provides sealed weather protection even when cords are plugged into the receptacle.

 - Light fixtures in damp areas (protected by an overhanging eave or roof) must be listed for damp locations.